Tristinsorrells1/fitlit/README.md

 ## Reflection

 ### Wins
-- This was our first time making a network request to retrieve data from an API, so being able to use that data in our code base was an exciting win.
+- Using a GET network request to retrieve data from an API and being able to use that data in our code base
-- This was also our first time using Chart.js.
-We manipulated the data we fetched and then used it to create our charts, so we are proud of our ability to learn two new technologies and use them together in our project.
+- Making POST newtwork requests with the information a user input in a form
+- Creating strong visuals interfaces using Chart.js.
-- We were able to create a responsive user interface across different sizing.
+- Creating a responsive user interface.
+- Receieving a 100% accessibility score from the Lighthouse Accessibility Audit.
+- Improved UX by implementing client-side form validation and error handling messages.

 ### Challenges
-- Initially, we struggled to write DRY code.
-We refactored to make our code more reusable, but this was not as efficient as writing DRY code from the beginning.
 - We could have improved our project board by using issue labels.
+- We struggled to update our charts after a user submits new information.
+- We had issues using multiple HTML files.
+All of our querySelectors are in the same JS file, but this caused issues when navigating to a HTML page that did not contain an element with the class or ID we queried.

 ### Future Considerations
-- As of now, there is no user interaction on our app.
 - In the future, we would like to enable the user to choose which week's data is displayed on their chart.
 - We would like to create some sort of step challenge users can participate in with their friends.
 - We would like to add a login page for a user.
-- We also would like to use the WAVE evaluation tool to evaluate web accessibility.

 ## Contributors
 - Tristin Sorrells [GitHub](https://github.com/Tristinsorrells1), [LinkedIn](https://www.linkedin.com/in/tristinsorrells/)